 | Launch | November 2025 (Public Preview) |

-Key capabilities: Execute NRQL queries, natural language to NRQL conversion, deployment performance analysis, entity management.
+Key capabilities: Execute NRQL queries, natural language to NRQL conversion, deployment performance analysis, entity management, APM traces, distributed traces, logs, metrics, alerts, incidents, dashboards.
 Works with GitHub Copilot, ChatGPT, Claude, Cursor.
-The natural language query feature converts plain English into NRQL — useful for teams less familiar with the query language.
+Now cloud-hosted at mcp.newrelic.com/mcp/ — no npm, local proxy, or container needed.
+Integrated with Azure SRE Agent for automatic incident investigation.
 Community alternatives exist (cloudbring/newrelic-mcp, thrashy/mcp-newrelic) but have minimal adoption.

 Limitation: Still in Public Preview — not GA.
 Requires New Relic account.
-35 tools is comprehensive but may consume significant context window space.
-No open-source repository for the official server.
+The GitHub repo (6 stars, 2 commits) suggests the open-source version is essentially a placeholder — the real server is the cloud-hosted endpoint.
+35 tools may consume significant context window space.

 IBM Instana — 100+ Tools for Enterprise Observability